Statistical learning on measures: an application to persistence diagrams: Quantitative experiments

 \subsubsection{Take-home message}

 The method developed in this article, while being simple and explainable, allows to tackle a wide variety of problems.
 When used on persistence diagrams, we obtain similar results as kernel methods and manage to come close to some state-of-the-art methods using neural networks on graph data.
-Our method has a decent performance in terms of accuracy when used on small datasets.
+Our method has a decent performance in terms of accuracy when used on small datasets and a good robustness to sampling noise.
 When the number of data is larger, the $1/\sqrt{N}$ bounds from Section \ref{sec:theory} justify for training our model on a sub-sample of the dataset and therefore propose a decent accuracy at a mild computational cost.

 In addition, since we locate the areas of the persistence diagram which are the most relevant for classification, this can give information for truncating the simplicial complexes for future applications on the same type of data, and therefore greatly improve the computational time, especially if one is to compute the Rips complex which is known to have a prohibitive number of simplices if untruncated.
 Due to its simplicity, the natural competitors of our method appear to be standard vectorizations of persistence diagrams coupled with a usual learning algorithm such as logit or random forest.
 For this type of classifier, we have seen in Table \ref{score:graphs} that our method has a greater accuracy, while having a comparable running time.
 Beyond persistence diagrams, we have demonstrated that our method offers decent results in a variety of settings and is well suited to dealing with simple data and could be adapted to dealing with large-scale applications.